hammer2383/Dynamo-Python/README.md

 * **MultipleRailRehost** - Rehost rail element to the closest stair.

 * **URLchanger** - Since our company have to ship the whole model to our contractor (Which is the Design firm at the time of the creation).
 A lot of family that has a direct link to technical information which usually in pdf file, would be not be usuable since Revit stored directory as absolute address.
 This program will re-link all of those files by using relative path from the main RVT file (of course if their messed up the folder structure this program wouldn't work).

+* **PlacePileOnCoordinate** - As the name suggested it place an element by real world coordinate.